 With early pregnancy queasiness subsiding, you likely have more of an appetite these days.
 That’s a good thing: at this stage of pregnancy, you need about 300 extra calories a day to sustain your baby’s rapid growth and maintain your health.
 So if you feel hungry, eat!

 Quality is important though.
 If your diet hasn’t been the greatest, pregnancy is the perfect time to pay more attention to what you eat.
 Start with Canada’s Food Guide, and add an extra nutritional punch with pregnancy power foods.

 Why are my gums so sensitive?
 Sometimes they even bleed when I brush my teeth.

 The extra sensitivity in your gums is caused by the hormonal changes in your body during pregnancy.
 Those changes also make you more prone to gingivitis (gum disease), so regular flossing and dental care is extra important.
 If your gums become really irritated, ask your dentist to recommend alternative ways of brushing and caring for your teeth.
-Get more info on dental health in pregnancy.

 Will you be pregnant during flu season?
 Plan to get a flu shot — it will not only protect you, it will also reduce your baby’s chances of getting the flu after he or she is born.